infominer33/infominer33.github.io/README.md

 I ask my clients the right questions to provide the results they need.

-When creating content, I aim to relate complex subjects in a clear and concise fashion—providing  important details and links for further study.
+When creating content, I aim to relate complex subjects in a clear and concise fashion—supplying important details and links for further study.

 ### Email